apollo

 About Aniflozid Infusion

-Aniflozid Infusion belongs to the class of medicines called oxazolidinones used to treat bacterial infections of the lungs (pneumonia), and skin.
-It is also used to treat infections which are resistant to other antibiotics.
-Bacterial infections are caused due to the multiplication of harmful bacteria inside or on the body.
-Aniflozid Infusion does not work against infections caused by the virus, including cold and flu.
+Aniflozid Infusion is used to treat bacterial infections of the lungs (pneumonia), skin and soft tissues.
+It is also used to treat infections that are resistant to other antibiotics, such as vancomycin-resistant enterococcal infections.
+Bacterial infections are caused by the multiplication of harmful bacteria inside or on the body.

-Aniflozid Infusion shows some common side-effects like thrush (fungal infection), headache, metallic taste, diarrhoea, nausea, vomiting, dizziness, constipation, indigestion and localized pain.
-Most of these side effects do not require medical attention and will resolve gradually over time.
-However, you are advised to consult your doctor if you experience these side effects persistently.
+You may experience common side effects, such as headache, a metallic taste, diarrhoea, nausea, vomiting, dizziness, constipation, pain at the injection site, and indigestion.
+Most of these side effects do not require medical attention.
+However, talk to your doctor if you experience these side effects persistently.

 Uses of Aniflozid Infusion